Overview

 1. Enable Proration

-Toggle the Enable Proration switch to activate proration features within your account.
+Enable Proration Settings to activate proration features within your account.
 This must be enabled for any proration behavior to take effect.

 2. Allowed Proration Subscription Types

-- Evergreen – Applies proration only to ongoing, non-termed subscriptions.
+- Evergreen – Proration applies only to ongoing, non-termed subscriptions.

-- Termed – Applies proration only to subscriptions with a fixed term.
+- Termed – Applies only to fixed-term subscriptions.

-- All – Applies proration to both evergreen and termed subscriptions.
+- All – Proration applies to both evergreen and termed subscriptions.

-Choose the option that best matches your billing model.
+Choose the option that best matches your billing strategy.

 3. Only Allow Proration Through Credit Note